.jpeg)

 Plan for Moving Your Pets

-Whether stateside or overseas, research options for transporting your pet, pet boarding on both ends of the move, and pet-friendly temporary lodging and housing.
+Whether your move will take you stateside or overseas, make arrangements well ahead of time for how you'll move your pet, pet boarding on both ends of the move if you'll need it, and pet-friendly temporary lodging and housing.

-You may be eligible to ship your pet on a military transport.
-There are also pet relocation grants and quarantine fee reimbursements you may be interested in.
+Depending where you're headed, a military transport flight for your pet might be a viable option, and there's also a chance you could qualify for pet relocation grants and reimbursement for quarantine fees.
 Get more details about these and other concerns in 6 Resources for a Military Move with Pets.

-Download our complete set of PCS ebooks below for even more help!
+Download our complete set of PCS ebooks below for even more help, and best of luck with your upcoming move!

 By Jen McDonald